-The idea of striking out on your own and becoming your own boss sounds incredibly appealing.
+The idea of striking out on your own and becoming your own boss can sound incredibly appealing.
 You can set your own hours, you have no boss looking over your shoulder, and you’re in complete control of your own success.
 While working for yourself can be especially satisfying, it’s not for everyone.
 Understanding the potential drawbacks helps you make sure it’s the right path for you.
-It takes a unique combination of determination, self-sufficiency and resourcefulness to make it on your own, but if you’re able to say yes to the following five statements, being your own boss may be worth a shot.
+It takes a unique combination of determination, self-sufficiency, and resourcefulness to make it on your own, but if you’re able to say yes to the following five statements, being your own boss may be worth a shot.

 You Have That Entrepreneurial Spirit

-In addition to that, you need to consider taxes, insurance and retirement savings.
+Other potential costs include taxes, insurance, and retirement savings.
 As an employee of another company, your employer contributes towards payroll taxes and insurance.
-As a self-employed individual, you don’t get any assistance with those costs, so expect your annual tax bill and health insurance premiums to go up.
+As a self-employed individual, you don’t get any assistance with those costs, so expect your annual tax bill and other costs to go up.
 Employers also normally make matching contributions to registered retirement savings plan accounts.
 When you start your own business, you’re completely responsible for all retirement contributions.

 There’s a big difference between going to work at a company every day and going to work for yourself.
-When you’re working for an established business, you know that, absent a major calamity, your paycheque is coming regularly.
+When you work for an established business, you know that, absent a major calamity, your paycheque comes regularly.
 When you’re self-employed, if you don’t put in the work, you don’t get paid.

 That’s why you need to be passionate about your work.
-If you don’t really enjoy what you do, you could get progressively more disgruntled and gradually lose your motivation and find it difficult to put forth the effort needed to make the business succeed.
-If that happens, the paycheques start to dry up.
-On the flip side, if your passion is on full display, you’ll not only want to continue growing your business and work hard to satisfy your clients, you’ll also reap the benefits of developing a solid professional reputation leading to potentially further business opportunities down the line.
+If you don’t really enjoy what you do, you could lose your motivation and find it difficult to put forth the effort needed to make the business succeed.
+If that happens, cash flow starts to dry up.
+On the flip side, if your passion is on full display, you not only want to continue growing your business and work hard to satisfy your clients, you also reap the benefits of developing a solid professional reputation, potentially leading to further business opportunities down the line.

 You’re Willing To Give Up Some Personal Flexibility

 While working for yourself does allow you to set your own schedule, be prepared to make some larger-scale sacrifices with your free time.
-If you’re an accountant, don’t plan on taking much vacation time during the first four months of the year.
+If you’re an accountant, you probably can’t take vacation time during the first four months of the year, for example.
 Some occupations give you the flexibility to clear your calendar for a day or two, but if you run a brick-and-mortar shop, taking even one day off can be challenging.
 For some self-employed people, taking a day off means no income for that day.
 If you’re a freelance writer who gets paid per piece, you can’t make any income on days when you’re not writing.
 Keep those considerations in mind to make sure they fit with your lifestyle.